erinchann/frontend_challenge/README.md

 This screen was developed for a project, in which I was also responsible for the user research and user design.

-The problem was that there were multiple lines serving one bus stop, and this rapid expansion created confusion for users.
+The problem presented was that, due to expansion, a city faced an issue in their public transit system.
+They found that users were confused as there were buses that service multiple stops and stops that served multiple lines.
+The scree below was my solution to this problem.

 ![project image](images/busy-bus-image.png)